findinpath/dbt_jaffle_shop_historized/README.md

 ## Getting started with dbt

+As described in the [introduction to dbt](https://docs.getdbt.com/docs/introduction) :

+> dbt (data build tool) enables analytics engineers to transform data in their warehouses by simply writing select statements.
+> dbt handles turning these select statements into tables and views.

+> dbt does the T in ELT (Extract, Load, Transform) processes – it doesn't extract or load data,
+> but it’s extremely good at transforming data that’s already loaded into your warehouse.

 The [jaffle_shop](https://github.com/fishtown-analytics/jaffle_shop)
 project is a useful minimum viable dbt project to get new [dbt](https://www.getdbt.com/) users up and running with their first dbt project.
 It includes [seed](https://docs.getdbt.com/docs/building-a-dbt-project/seeds)